kwanvero/vee-ga-project1/README.md

 # Unsolved problems
   I can't figure out how to
-    1. Make the code smaller and not break, tried and it's just would'nt work.
+###1.
+Make the code smaller and not break, tried and it's just would'nt work.*
-    2. When the same digits appear twice,
+###2.
+When the same digits appear twice,*
-        a.
-This solution is to run a loop randomizer through an array and check if previous arrays already had the number... that would be a too easy game...
+        *a.
+This solution is to run a loop randomizer through an array and check if previous arrays already had the number... that would be a too easy game...*
-        b.
-This solution consist of checking whehter the digit appears twice, to show a differnt hint like (c) and only goes o when the digit has been entered correctly over the whole array.
+        *b.
+This solution consist of checking whehter the digit appears twice, to show a differnt hint like (c) and only goes o when the digit has been entered correctly over the whole array.*
-        c. or lets just keep it as part of Vivi being a difficult catbot....
+        *c. or lets just keep it as part of Vivi being a difficult catbot....*
-    3. What does this even mean? - can you show me how to do this?
+###3.
+What does this even mean? - can you show me how to do this?*
       " One of the commands must utilize the list of people in the class to send a direct message or reply."

 # Installation instructions...